 Congress must work to pass bipartisan legislation that improves the health and wellbeing of Americans by expanding access to insurance coverage, bringing down the cost of prescription drugs, and investing in rural hospitals.

 More on Health Care

-Late last week, Congressman Tom O'Halleran (AZ-01), whose District includes much of the Grand Canyon National Park, sent a letter signed by Reps.
-Raúl M. Grijalva (AZ-03), Ruben Gallego (AZ-07), and Kyrsten Sinema (AZ-09) urging President Donald Trump to not modify Public Land Order Number 7787, the 20-year ban on new uranium mining projects in the Grand Canyon Watershed.
+WAHSINGTON - Today, Congressman Tom O'Halleran (AZ-01), whose district includes much of the Grand Canyon National Park, sent a letter signed by Reps.
+Raúl M. Grijalva (AZ-03), Ruben Gallego (AZ-07), and Kyrsten Sinema (AZ-09) requesting official documentation from Secretary Ryan Zinke about the Department of the Interior's plan to support the Grand Canyon Mineral Withdrawal Order.
+This request for official documentation follows news reports that Secretary Zinke has 'no intention' of revisiting the mining ban in the Grand Canyon area.

 Over the course of our nation’s history, millions of brave men and women stepped up and vowed to protect our communities from those who wish to do us harm.
 We have made a solemn commitment to support those returning brave soldiers and their families, but sadly, Congress has failed to address the most pressing issues impacting these Americans for too long.

 WASHINGTON – This week, the United States House of Representatives passed legislation to combat the opioid epidemic.